Virtual Environments For Software Development

 (also called third-party packages or dependencies) -

-pandas
+pandas and matplotlib.

 Python applications often use external libraries that don’t come as part of the standard Python distribution.